anbuda76/Getting_and_Cleaning_Data_Project/CodeBook.md

 ## Data set information

-- subject: the participant (id)
+•	Subject: the participant (id)
-- activityId: the label of the activity performed (id)
+•	ActivityId: the label of the activity performed (id)
-- activityDesc: the label of the activity performed
+•	ActivityDesc: the label of the activity performed

   1) WALKING: subject was walking during the test
   2) WALKING_UPSTAIRS: subject was walking up a staircase during the test